 I do not study in order to write, nor far less in order to teach (which would be boundless arrogance in me), but simply to see whether by studying I may become less ignorant.
 This is my answer, and these are my feelings. . . .

 Despite her eloquent defense, the Church forced her to relinquish her literary pursuits and even her library.
 When she sold her library and musical and scientific instruments, she wrote a document that renounced her learning, which ended with “I, Sor Juana Inés de la Cruz, the worst in the world,” signed in her own blood.
 After giving up her intellectual pursuits, she cared for the infirm during an epidemic but she fell sick and passed away.

 Miguel Cabrera positions sor Juana in such a way that the portrait insists on her status as an intellectual.
 He never actually met sor Juana, so he likely based his image of her on earlier portraits of her, possibly even some self-portraits.
 Cabrera likely modeled this painting on images of male scholars seated at their desks.
 Most importantly, he possibly found inspiration in depictions of St. Jerome, the patron saint of sor Juana’s religious order.
-Images often portray St. Jerome seated at a desk within a study, surrounded by books and instruments of learning.
+Images often portray St. Jerome seated at a desk within a study, surrounded by books and instruments of learning (see above).

 …and a nun